 - Progress chasing should be made using the proper channels and not by using access to databases.

 The Assistant Director Governance will investigate any request about the Chief Executive.
 This is in consultation with the Leader of the Council.

 The Assistant Director Governance will monitor performance by departments on an ongoing basis.
 The Assistant Director Governance will report to Management Team and Councillors as required.

 How to make a complaint

 Anyone who wishes to make a complaint may do so:

-- Download: and complete Complaint form (PDF: 39 Kb / 2 pages)
+- Download: and complete our Complaint form (PDF: 39 Kb / 2 pages)

 - In person at: Town Hall, Penrith, Cumbria CA11 7QF

-- By writing a letter to: Deputy Chief Executive, Eden District Council, Town Hall, Penrith, Cumbria CA11 7QF
+- By writing to: Assistant Director Governance, Eden District Council, Town Hall, Penrith, Cumbria CA11 7QF

 - Email: firstname.lastname@example.org